Radha Poonoosamy

-Radhamaney Poonoosamy (Tamil: ராதா பொன்னுசாமி படையாச்சி) (née Padayachy; 18 September 1924 – 15 January 2008), was a Mauritian politician and feminist activist.
+Radhamaney Poonoosamy (Tamil: ராதா பொன்னுசாமி படையாச்சி) (née Padayachee; 18 September 1924 – 15 January 2008), was a Mauritian politician and feminist activist.

 She was the first female minister in Mauritius, being appointed as minister of Women's Affairs, Prices and Consumer Protection under the government of Sir Seewoosagur Ramgoolam.
 Poonoosamy had made history before in 1969 by becoming the first deputy mayor appointed in Mauritian local government.

-Early life
+Early life and education

-She was born Radhamaney Padayachy on 18 September 1924 in Durban, South Africa.
-She was born into a family of Indian ancestry.

-She was educated at the University of Natal, where she was an "outspoken opponent of apartheid", and became a member of the Student Council of the Indian National Congress, which fought against anti-Indian discrimination in South Africa.
-She went on to become head of the women's section, and also a member of the executive committee of the African National Congress (ANC).
+Radha Padayachee was born into a family of Indian origin in Durban, South Africa.
+Growing up, she faced an increasingly restrictive set of racial segregation laws that framed her early comprehension of social injustice.
+Her parents encouraged her to pursue higher education, and she eventually attended the University of Natal, where campus discussions on civil rights and discrimination provided an opportunity for her to increase her awareness.

+Skyline of Durban, South Africa, where Radha Poonoosamy was born.

+At the university, she became engaged with student groups affiliated with the South African Indian Congress, participating in discussions about women's rights, education, and the burgeoning movement for racial equality.
+These experiences played an important role in shaping her political awareness and interest in civic participation.
+She did not yet envision a political career for herself, but the ideas she encountered during these years later informed her work in Mauritius.